eshun/Luckysheet/docs/guide/data.md

     Configure the address of `updateUrl`, Luckysheet will request the table data through ajax.
 By default, all `data` in the sheet data with status 1 is loaded, and the rest of the sheet loads all fields except the `data` field.

 - **Format**：
-    Through the global method `luckysheet.getluckysheetfile()`, the configuration information of all worksheets can be obtained.
+    Through the global method `sheet.getluckysheetfile()`, the configuration information of all worksheets can be obtained.

     The luckysheetfile example is as follows:
     ```json